kircherlab/negative_training_sampler/README.md

 Usage: negative_training_sampler [OPTIONS]

-  A simple script that takes a tsv file with positive and negative labels and a genome file.
+  A simple script that takes a tsv file with positive and negative labels and a reference file.
 Generates negative samples with the same GC distribution as the positive samples per chromosome.

 Options: